 The type of farms taking part reflected the full range of farm businesses we had hoped to see.

-The average farm size of those taking part was 959 acres, with over 65% growing arable crops, nearly 50% having beef or sheep, and nearly 15% growing field vegetables.
+The average farm size of those taking part was 1003 acres, with 69% growing arable crops, 52% having beef or sheep, and 12% growing field vegetables.
 There were also a number of dairy farms, horticulture units, poultry producers and pig producers submitting counts.
 We are really pleased to get such a variety of interest.

-38% of participants were providing some form of extra seed feed for birds, either through growing wild bird seed mixes, or by providing additional grain through scatter feeding or via hoppers.
+41% of participants were providing some form of extra seed feed for birds, either through growing wild bird seed mixes, or by providing additional grain through supplementary feeding either through scattering seed or providing it via hoppers.

 Where were they from?

-Suffolk had the most returns, with 80 farmers completing the survey.
-This was followed by Norfolk with 57, Herefordshire with 52, and Yorkshire with 49.
+Suffolk had the most returns, with 67 farmers completing the survey.
+This was followed by Yorkshire with 63, Norfolk with 54, and Hampshire with 47.
 Our thanks go out to these counties for their huge support.

 Where did they count?

 The survey areas included important environmental features such as hedges, woodland ponds, grass margins, ditches and trees.
-Most survey sites were next to winter cereals, grassland or overwintered stubbles.
-The features recorded are a good demonstration of the variety of habitats present in farmland across the UK.
+Most survey took place on winter cereals, grassland or overwintered stubbles.
+The features recorded adjacent to the survey areas are a good demonstration of the variety of habitats present in farmland across the UK.